survivejs/webpack-book/manuscript/loading/04_javascript.md

 **@babel/preset-env** allows you to polyfill certain language features for older browsers.
 For this to work, you should enable its `useBuiltIns` option and install [core-js](https://www.npmjs.com/package/core-js).
 If you are using `async` functions and want to support older browsers, then [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime) is required as well.

 You have to include **core-js** to your project either through an import or an entry (`app: ["core-js", PATHS.app]`), except if you're using `useBuiltIns: 'usage'` to configure `@babel/preset-env`. **@babel/preset-env** rewrites the import based on your browser definition and loads only the polyfills that are needed.

-T> To learn more about **core-js** and why it's needed, [read core-js 3 release post](https://github.com/zloirock/core-js/blob/master/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md).
+To learn more about **core-js** and why it's needed, [read core-js 3 release post](https://github.com/zloirock/core-js/blob/master/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md).

 T> [corejs-upgrade-webpack-plugin](https://www.npmjs.com/package/corejs-upgrade-webpack-plugin) makes sure you are using the newest **core-js** polyfills.
 Using it can help to reduce the size of the output.